idugalic/digital-restaurant/README.md

  - and we distribute commands (Command Bus) by Spring Cloud discovery and registry service (Eureka)

-#### Apache Kafka
+#### Apache Kafka & event messages

 Apache Kafka is a distributed streaming platform.
+It is used to route and distribute `events`.

 ##### Order of events (kafka topics & partitions)